Bongjin Kim, PhD

 His research team develops domain/application-specific VLSI circuits and system solutions to solve computationally intensive problems in the real world and accelerate computing and communication.
 Target domains and applications include, but are not limited to, artificial intelligence, machine learning, robotics, biology, and high-energy physics.

 He received the NSF CAREER Award, the Doctoral Dissertation Fellowship Award, and the ISLPED International Low Power Design Contest Award.
-His research works have been published in 60+ peer-reviewed major conferences and journals, such as the IEEE International Solid-State Circuits Conference (ISSCC), Symposium on VLSI Technology and Circuits (VLSI), Custom Integrated Circuits Conference (CICC), European Solid-State Circuits Conference (ESSCIRC), and Journal of Solid-State Circuits (JSSC).
-He has served as a technical program committee of the Custom Integrated Circuits Conference (CICC), the International Conference on Artificial Intelligence Circuits and Systems (AICAS), and the Design Automation Conference (DAC).
-He has also served as a Guest Editor of the IEEE Journal on Emerging and Selected Topics in Circuits and Systems (JETCAS) and is currently an Associate Editor of the IEEE Solid-State Circuits Letter (SSC-L).
+His research works have been published in 60+ peer-reviewed major conferences and journals, such as IEEE International Solid-State Circuits Conference (ISSCC), IEEE Symposium on VLSI Technology and Circuits (VLSI), IEEE Custom Integrated Circuits Conference (CICC), IEEE European Solid-State Electronics Conference (ESSERC), and IEEE Journal of Solid-State Circuits (JSSC).
+He serves as a technical program committee (TPC) member of IEEE Custom Integrated Circuits Conference (CICC), IEEE European Solid-State Electronics Conference (ESSERC), IEEE International Conference on Artificial Intelligence Circuits and Systems (AICAS), and ACM/IEEE Design Automation Conference (DAC).
+He also served as a Guest Editor of IEEE Journal on Emerging and Selected Topics in Circuits and Systems (JETCAS) and currently serves as Associate Editor of IEEE Solid-State Circuits Letter (SSC-L).